Nutrition Information for Providers

 - Serve food from a diversity of cultures, especially those of the children enrolled in your program.

 - Serve age-appropriate servings.
 Large servings will make children feel overwhelmed.
 Allow the children to decide how much they will eat.
+Family style serving is a best practice.

 - Serve foods that will appeal to the children.
 Bite-size pieces, interesting shapes, small muffins, and funny sounding names are all things you can incorporate into your menus.